hashicorp/terraform-provider-google/website/docs/r/securityposture_posture_deployment.html.markdown

   Name of the posture deployment instance.

 * `state` -
   State of the posture deployment.
+A posture deployment can be in the following terminal states:
+  ACTIVE, CREATE_FAILED, UPDATE_FAILED, DELETE_FAILED.

 * `create_time` -
   Time the posture deployment was created in UTC.